gbdrummer/symbiocss/02_css.md

 Our global styles go at the top of the stylesheet and will be applied to all `h1` and `section` elements across the board.
 Our "component-scoped" css receives the global styles thanks to the [Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade), and then applies additional styles to the blog component, leaving the global styles untouched thanks to [Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).

-In other words, `.blog article h1` effectively *extends* `h1` with its own styles, but only adds the `color: blue;` declaration; It doesn't re-establish the font-weight.
+In other words, `.blog article h1` effectively *extends* `h1` with its own styles, but only adds the `color: blue;` declaration; It doesn't re-establish the font-weight property.

 If another section of our document needs to have a green `h1`, we can do so without affecting our blog: